Michalis Lountzis

-Michalis Lountzis (alternate spelling: Michail) (Μιχάλης Λούντζης; born 4 August 1998) is a Greek professional basketball player for Panionios of the Greek Basketball League and the EuroCup.
+Michalis Lountzis (alternate spelling: Michail) (Μιχάλης Λούντζης; born 4 August 1998) is a Greek professional basketball player for Panionios of the Greek Basketball League.
 He is a 1.98 m tall combo guard.

 Early career

 Lountzis started playing basketball in Zakynthos, where he is from.
 Lountzis was invited to the Next Generation Practices at the 2014 Adidas Eurocamp, in Treviso, Italy, and, earlier that year, to the Jordan Brand Classic International Tour.
 Lountzis played with Kronos Agiou Dimitriou in Greece's amateur level fourth division, in the 2013–14 season.

 Professional career

 On 23 June 2014, Lountzis signed a five-year deal with Panathinaikos of Greece's top-tier level Greek Basket League.
 Lountzis made his professional debut at age 16, with Panathinaikos, on January 12, 2015, in a Greek Basket League victory over Panelefsiniakos.

 He became the youngest player ever to play in the Greek Cup Final, when he played with Panathinaikos in their victory against Apollon Patras, in the 2015 Greek Cup Final, on April 5, 2015.
 He made his debut in the European-wide top-tier level EuroLeague, at the age of 16, on April 14, 2015, in a playoff game against CSKA Moscow.

 On August 21, 2017, Lountzis was loaned to Trikala for the 2017–18 season.
 On July 27, 2018, Lountzis was loaned once more, this time to Lavrio for the 2018–19 season.
 On July 2, 2019, Lountzis was released from his contract with Panathinaikos after five years.

 On August 5, 2019, Lountzis agreed to a new two-year (1+1) contract with Lavrio.
 He averaged 5.9 points, 2.6 rebounds and 1.25 assists per game.
 On July 24, 2020, Lountzis moved to Promitheas.

 On July 6, 2021, Lountzis signed a three-year deal with Olympiacos, where he spent three seasons mostly as an auxiliary player.

 On July 29, 2024, Lountzis parted ways with Olympiacos and returned to Promitheas.

 On June 25, 2025, Lountzis joined Panionios of the Greek Basketball League and the EuroCup.
 In November 2025, he suffered an anterior cruciate ligament tear and would need surgery.
 He was going to be sidelined for at least six months.
 He previously suffered a torn cruciate ligament in 2019.